Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Resources to Build it

-Once you have the humanoid head created, you could always dress it up, put a wig on it and add it to your Halloween scene.
+Once you have the humanoid head created, you could always dress it up, put a wig on it, and add it to your Halloween scene.

 12. Halloween Lighting with Philips Hue

 Another very easy DIY Halloween animatronics project uses the Philips Hue.
-If you already have Philips hue light bulbs around you can connect up the five different light of various colors and create your own Halloween scene.
+If you already have Philips hue light bulbs around you can connect up the five different lights of various colors and create your own Halloween scene.

 Required Parts